 A temporal surface of a bone is a part of a bone, which contributes to the formation of the temporal fossa.
 The temporal surface of the frontal bone is the external, lateral surface of the frontal bone, lateral from the temporal line of the frontal bone, forming the anterosuperior part of the temporal fossa.

 The internal surface of the frontal bone features:

 The frontal crest is the median ridge on the internal surface of the frontal bone for attachment of the falx cerebri.

-The groove for the superior sagittal sinus is a shallow depression on the frontal, parietal, and occipital bones forming a channel for the sagittal superior sinus; its margins come together as it passes downward and become continuous with the frontal crest.
+The groove for the superior sagittal sinus is a shallow depression on the frontal, parietal, and occipital bones forming a channel for the superior sagittal sinus; its margins come together as it passes downward and become continuous with the frontal crest.